tianyue58/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

-**Use case: Update an application entry/ Complete an application/ Update application status**
+**Use case: Update an application entry/ Complete an application/ Update the application outcome**

 **MSS**

 1. User requests to list all entries
 2. InternSHIP shows a list of application entries
-3. User requests to update the details of a specific entry in the list/ mark the application as completed/ update the application status from pending to accepted
+3. User requests to update the details of a specific entry in the list/ mark the application as completed/ update the application outcome from pending to accepted or rejected
 4. InternSHIP updates the entry accordingly

     Use case ends.